 There’s a bit of good news, though: If you show that you use credit responsibly from here on out — like making on-time payments and being proactive about your debt — then the effects of derogatory marks on your credit reports can begin to diminish after about two years.
 And, thanks to the Fair Credit Reporting Act, you have the right to have negative information like a charge-off removed from your credit reports after seven years.

 First, it depends on whether or not the charged-off account is accurate.
 If there’s a charged-off account on your credit reports, one of the first steps is to verify the information.

 To make sure the information about your charge-off is correct, here are a few things to look for.

 - Your account may be sold a few times through third-party collections agencies.
 Make sure each sold account is marked “closed” and has a zero balance.
 Only the most current collections account should be listed as open.

 - Check the outstanding balance.
 If it’s more than you think it should be, ask the creditor to explain any additional costs or make the correction.

 - Verify the charge-off date on the original account as well as any offspring accounts in collections.
 The charge-off date should be the date of your first delinquent payment on the original account.

-According to Freddie Huynh, vice president of credit risk at Freedom Financial Asset Management, if a charge-off listed on your credit reports is legitimate, “there isn’t a whole lot that a consumer can do to remove it.”
+According to Freddie Huynh, vice president of data optimization at Freedom Debt Relief, if a charge-off listed on your credit reports is legitimate, “there isn’t a whole lot that a consumer can do to remove it.”

 Otherwise, you can just wait out the clock.
 A charge-off should automatically drop off your credit reports after seven years.